tclavier/docker-scriptcraft/README.md

 That will download all require files and build container for you.

+# Run

 To run it launch :

     docker run -p 25565:25565 -it tclavier/scriptcraft

+It's not necessary to build it before, the container is published on docker hub.